What Are Georgia's Divorce Laws?

 In other words, neither party must prove the other one was at fault for the marriage's failure.
 To learn more about Georgia's divorce laws, see the following table and the in-depth descriptions below it.
 FindLaw's Divorce section contains additional articles and resources.

-|Residency Requirements||One party resident for 6 months before action.|
+|Residency Requirements||One party resident for 6 months before action|

-|Waiting Period||Decree in effect immediately except for irretrievable breakdown, in which case court may not grant divorce in less than 30 days from service on respondent.|
+|Waiting Period||The decree is in effect immediately except for irretrievable breakdown, in which case the court may not grant a divorce in less than 30 days from service on respondent|

-|'No Fault' Grounds for Divorce||Irretrievable breakdown.|
+|'No Fault' Grounds for Divorce||Irretrievable breakdown|

-|Defenses to a Divorce Filing||For adultery, desertion, cruelty, or intoxication: collusion, both parties guilty, subsequent voluntary condonation and cohabitation, consent.|
+|Defenses to a Divorce Filing||For adultery, desertion, cruelty, or intoxication: collusion, both parties guilty, subsequent voluntary condonation and cohabitation, consent|

-|Other Grounds for Divorce||Adultery; cruelty or violence; willful and continued desertion for at least 1 yr.; drug/alcohol addiction; impotency; mental incapacity or insanity; pregnant at time of marriage by man other than husband; conviction of crime for which the sentence is 2 yrs. or more; force, duress, or fraud in obtaining marriage; irreconcilable differences; intermarriage within prohibited degrees of consanguinity or affinity.|
+|Other Grounds for Divorce||Adultery; cruelty or violence; willful and continued desertion for at least 1 yr.; drug/alcohol addiction; impotency; mental incapacity or insanity; pregnant at the time of marriage by a man other than husband; conviction of a crime for which the sentence is 2 yrs. or more; force, duress, or fraud in obtaining marriage; irreconcilable differences; intermarriage within prohibited degrees of consanguinity or affinity.|